gh-unit/gh-unit/README.markdown

 Now you should be ready to Build and Run the `Test` target.

-You should see something similar to the following screen shots:
+You should see something similar to the following:

+![gh-unit-iphone1](https://rel.me.s3.amazonaws.com/gh-unit/images/gh-unit-iphone1.jpg)

 - Optionally, you can create and and set a prefix header (`Tests_Prefix.pch`) and add `#import "GHUnit.h"` to it, and then you won't have to include that import for every test.

-![gh-unit-iphone1](https://rel.me.s3.amazonaws.com/gh-unit/images/gh-unit-iphone1.jpg)

 ## Test Macros